limebit/medmodels/docs/user_guide/getstarted.md

 * [`edges_connecting()`](medmodels.medrecord.medrecord.MedRecord.edges_connecting){target="_blank"} : Retrieves the edges connecting the specified source and target nodes in the MedRecord.
 :::

-All outgoing or incoming edges of a node or a list of nodes can be retrieved with the functions [`outgoing_edges()`](medmodels.medrecord.medrecord.MedRecord.outgoing_edges){target="_blank"} or [`incoming_edges()`](medmodels.medrecord.medrecord.MedRecord.incoming_edges){target="_blank"} respectively.
+All outgoing or incoming edges of a node or a list of nodes can be retrieved with the functions [`outgoing_edges()`](medmodels.medrecord.medrecord.MedRecord.outgoing_edges){target="_blank"} or [`incoming_edges()`](medmodels.medrecord.medrecord.MedRecord.incoming_edges){target="_blank"}, respectively.
 If the edges of a list of nodes is requested, the return will be a dictionary with the nodes as keys and their edges as values in lists.
 Otherwise for a single node, the return will be a simple list.

 The outgoing edges of a node are only the ones where the node is defined as the source node, while incoming edges of a node are the edges, where the specific node is defined as a target node.